 We grow all of our medjool dates organically with no pesticides, and they are packed with no chemicals and no preservatives; they are pure naturally sweet delicious medjool dates!
 Did you know that medjool dates are 100% fat free?

 Our fresh picked organic medjool dates are available for purchase each year in October and November.

 In 2015, we will once again have a limited quantity of fresh picked organically grown medjool dates available.
 We usually have two sizes available: the large medjool dates, and the extra large or "jumbo" medjool dates.
 Each year we do sell out before the crop is picked, so be sure to place your order early!
-We will begin taking orders at 909 941 1060 for this year's medjool date crop on August 25.

 A very sweet and delicious "new" California date variety is the date cultivar named the Honey Jewel DateTM.

 The Honey Jewel DateTM is amazingly delicious, soft and super sweet like honey in its fully ripe tamar stage of ripening.
 This unique and delicious date variety ripens very early in the season, almost a full month before the famous medjool dates are ripe.

 Dates are classified as soft, semi-dry, and dry.
 The Honey Jewel DateTM is very soft at the fully ripe tamar stage.

 We have fresh Honey Jewel DatesTM available each year in late September at their tamar stage of ripening when they are fully ripe and soft.

 We begin taking orders by phone each year on August 25 for our Honey JewelTM date crop at 909 941 1060.